The Morecambe & Wise Show (1968 TV series): Theme tunes

-Running jokes and in-gags
+Running gags and in-jokes

 "The lady who comes down at the end"

 There were several items that overran into other shows and series; the first was the "lady who comes down at the end" (Janet Webb) who, despite having no involvement in the 50-minute programme would stride onto the stage at the very end of the show (after all the guest stars had taken their curtain-call) and take a bow.
 In later series, this was accompanied by her following speech: "I'd like to thank all of you for watching me and my little show here tonight; if you've enjoyed it, then it's all been worthwhile.
 So, until we meet again, goodbye – and I love you all!" after which she would be showered with gifts of champagne, boxes of chocolates, etc. Her presence was never explained on the programme.
-In one episode she "marries" Arthur Lowe who claims he only agreed to appear on the understanding he could meet her.
-She does also appear in one of Ern's plays with Robert Morley as "Tutantessie" a clear reference to comedian Tessie O'Shea who went by the name "Two-Ton Tessie".
+In one episode, she "marries" Arthur Lowe who claims he only agreed to appear on the understanding he could meet her.
+She does also appear in one of Ern's plays with Robert Morley as "Tutantessie", a clear reference to comedian Tessie O'Shea who went by the name "Two-Ton Tessie".